cbarkr/blog/content/homelab/part 4.md

 ![[homelab_cockpit_podman_mariadb_container2.png]]
 #### Breakdown
 1. The container is named `nextcloud-db`
-2. A memory limit of 256MB is applied to the container
+2. A memory limit of 256 MB is applied to the container
 3. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly
 4. Volume mappings are skipped since they will be handled by the pod
 5. Instead of manually configuring the DB, environment variables are used to pass configurations in